ghassantaleb/EV-Battery-Lifecycle-Analysis/README.md

 # EV Battery Lifecycle & Sustainability Project

 ## Project Objective
 The purpose of this project is to analyze the lifecycle and sustainability of electric vehicle (EV) batteries.
-We will focus on [your chosen topic].
+We will focus on Raw Material Mining & Environmental Impact:.

 ## Project Structure
 - **data/**: This folder contains the datasets for analysis.